Site of First Christmas Tree in US

 And one of them brought it here.
 To the colonies.
 Connecticut Colony.
 Windsor Locks to be exact.
 (Before there was a canal in which to build locks, but you understand.)

 The guy was Hendrick Roddemore, a German Hessian.
 The Hessians were German mercenaries who fought with the British against the Revolutionaries.
-They were beaten at the Battle of Bennington in VT in 1777 and many Hessians were taken prisoner.
+They were beaten at the Battle of Bennington in Vermont in 1777 and many Hessians were taken prisoner.

 The Hessians were dispersed around what is now New England and the Roddemore Hessian wound up in Windsor Locks at Samuel Denslow’s farm.
 Denslow let him live in a cabin and voila, at Christmastime Roddemore put up a Christmas tree and decorated it.
-The location is now the Noden-Reed House, home of the Windsor Locks Historical Society.
+The location is now the Noden-Reed Museum, home of the Windsor Locks Historical Society.

 Did other homesick Hessian POW’s erect little trees in 1777 as well?
 Probably.
 But you know what?
 No one thought to write it down.
 And I’m not sure the other places with tepid Christmas tree claims have actual plaques in the ground: